uchennaemeruche/github_actions/README.md

 Dependent Jobs run serially.
 In order to run the jobs, you must specify a runner for each of them.
 Each job will run inside its own virtual machine runner, or inside a

+### Steps
+Steps are individual tasks that run serially within a Job.
+Each step is either a schell script that will be executed, or an action that will run.
+Steps are executed in order and are dependent on each other.
+Since each each is executed on the same runner, you can share data from one step to another.
+A Step can contain one or multiple actions